0SINTr/osintr/README.md

 ## Understanding Your AI Crew

-The OSINT Crew is composed of multiple AI agents, each with unique roles and tasks.
+The OSINT crew is composed of multiple AI agents, each with unique roles and tasks.
 Tasks are defined in `tasks.py`, and agent configurations are outlined in `agents.py`.
 Prompts for the crew are found in `prompts.py`.

 ---